 Allowing your dishes to dry on a rack will save time and is more sanitary because you don’t run the risk of spreading germs with a dirty dish towel.
 If you must dry with a cloth, make sure it is a fresh one.

 Ready to make the switch to a natural, non-toxic dish soap that works?
-Try AspenClean natural dish soaps.
-They are made without SLS, SLES, triclosan, synthetic chemicals and are lightly scented with pure organic essential oils.
+Try AspenClean unscented dish soap.
+They are made without SLS, SLES, triclosan, synthetic chemicals.
+Prefer a slight scent?
+Try those that are lightly scented with pure organic essential oils, like lavender dish soap or natural eucalyptus dish soap.

 AspenClean natural dish soaps and dishwasher pods are also available unscented with is a great option for people with allergies and sensitivities.